Resource Library for Homebuyers

 Finding your Home:

 Data Maps: New Hampshire Data Maps, Maine Data Maps.
 Use the site tools to navigate to your address, identify, draw, measure and print.
 Activate information layers.
-See Municipal Quick Links for links to local data maps and to GIS tax maps.
 Many of the GIS tax maps have layers that may be activated to show utilities, zoning, etc.

 Maine Dept. of Education is a great site with links to many resources.